Mysqli's features you probably would like to know about

 In the recent years mysqli gained rather a bad reputation, to which I contributed myself.
 However, mysqli greatly evolved over time and became much more programmer-friendly nowadays.
 Needless to say that it is still a robust, well-maintained extension which supports all the options provided by the original Mysql C API.

-Being overshadowed by both old mysql ext (which had a very limited functionality) and PDO (which is often chosen as a substitution), mysqli remains in obscurity as people seldom volunteer to explore its facilities.
-So here is the list of options you would probably like to know about which are either make mysqli on par with PDO or even provide some unique functionality:
+Being overshadowed by both old mysql ext (which had a very limited functionality) and PDO (which is often chosen for its support for multiple DBMS), mysqli remains in obscurity as people seldom volunteer to explore its facilities.
+So here is a list of options you would probably like to know about, which are either make mysqli on par with PDO or even provide some unique functionality:

 -